2017 TheHouse.com 300

 The 2017 TheHouse.com 300 was the 26th stock car race of the 2017 NASCAR Xfinity Series season, the final race of the regular season, and the 17th iteration of the event.
 The race was held on Saturday, September 16, 2017, in Joliet, Illinois, at Chicagoland Speedway, a 1.5 miles (2.41 km) tri-oval speedway.
 The race took the scheduled 200 laps to complete.
 At race's end, Justin Allgaier, driving for JR Motorsports, would manage to pull away from the field on the final restart with seven to go to win his fifth career NASCAR Xfinity Series victory and his second and final win of the season.
 To fill out the podium, Kyle Larson, driving for Chip Ganassi Racing, and Elliott Sadler, driving for JR Motorsports, would finish second and third, respectively.

 The twelve drivers to qualify for the 2017 NASCAR Xfinity Series Chase field were William Byron, Justin Allgaier, Elliott Sadler, Daniel Hemric, Brennan Poole, Ryan Reed, Jeremy Clements, Cole Custer, Blake Koch, Matt Tifft, Brendan Gaughan, and Michael Annett.

-Background

-The layout of Chicagoland Speedway, the venue where the race was held.

-Chicagoland Speedway is a 1.5 mile tri-oval speedway in Joliet, Illinois, southwest of Chicago.
-The speedway opened in 2001 and currently hosts NASCAR races.
-Until 2011, the speedway also hosted the IndyCar Series, recording numerous close finishes, including the closest finish in IndyCar history.
-The speedway is owned and operated by International Speedway Corporation and is located adjacent to Route 66 Raceway.